WORKER CLASSIFICATION

 The Bottom Line

 Onboarding temp workers has unique challenges.
-Engaging an EOR (like PayReel) can enhance this process by addressing these challenges, including compliance concerns, access to a larger talent pool, efficient onboarding practices, and reducing the barriers to entry.
+Using an employer of record service (like PayReel) can enhance this process by addressing these challenges, including compliance concerns, access to a larger talent pool, efficient onboarding practices, and reducing the barriers to entry.
 A thoughtful approach to engaging temp workers can significantly contribute to their success and, by extension, the achievement of company goals.

 Employee or Contract Worker?
 Making the Right Hiring Decision for Your Business

 Employee or Contract Worker?
-Making the Right Hiring Decision for Your Business 2560 1707 Alicia East
+Making the Right Hiring Decision for Your Business 2560 1707 PayReel

 Accurate worker classification is a big deal.
 Full stop.
 Still, in light of a recent federal ruling, making the right decision is about to be more important than ever.
 Making the decision to classify a worker as in independent contractor versus an employee requires an in-depth understanding of the differences.
 The decision affects more than a business’s budget: It is crucial for legal compliance and operational success as well.